Contents: Dismantling ⇩ Assembly ⇩

 Assembly

-5. Attach the cable block.
+5. Connect the cable connector.

 6. Connect the pre-pressure pump to the rubber support.

-11. Reinstall the mudguard of the front wheel arch.
+11. Reinstall the front wheel arch mudguard.

 Comments on this article